Research and teaching centre

 Assessing the durability of a material

-Characterisation of the alteration of materials (paint, cement, coating, plastic, glass, etc.) during the different stages of their life cycle (use, end of life, etc.).
+Characterisation of the deterioration of materials (paint, cement, coatings, plastic, glass, etc.) during the various stages of their life cycle (use, end of life, etc.).

-E.g. Characterisation of the weathering profile in the surface zone of a cement subjected to leaching.
-The chemical, mineralogical and structural (porosity) evolution can be quantified by a combined micro-XRF, micro-DRX, micro-CT and nano-CT approach.
+E.g. Characterisation of the alteration profile in the surface zone of a cement subjected to leaching.
+The chemical, mineralogical and structural (porosity) evolution can be quantified using an approach combining micro-XRF, micro-DRX, micro-CT and nano-CT.

-E.g. Monitoring of the occurrence of cracks (micro-CT) in a building material subjected to freeze/thaw cycles.
+E.g. Monitoring the appearance of cracks (micro-CT) in a construction material subjected to freeze/thaw cycles.

 Bossa et al, Environmental Science Nano, 2019.
 Mechanisms limiting the release of TiO2 nanomaterials during photocatalytic cement alteration: the role of surface charge and porous network morphology.